 7. Room For More

-Leather Chesterfields, dim lighting and endless bottle-lined shelves are what typically come to mind when one thinks of whisky bars.
+Leather Chesterfields, dim lighting and endless bottle-lined shelves are what typically come to mind when one thinks of whiskey bars.
 Room For More overturns all expectations with its contemporary approach to whiskey drinking.
 For starters, the bar is a millennial haven of trendy velvet sofas in bright shades propped against jewel-toned walls; brass and marble accents keep the interiors sleek, complementing the lush palm plants.
 Flip through the 31-page menu and you’ll likely be spoilt for choice.
-Take a quiz to help you determine your whisky personality; this is available online.
-First, determine your poison: Single malt, Japanese Whisky or Scotch.
+Take a quiz to help you determine your whiskey personality; this is available online.
+First, determine your poison: Single malt, Japanese whiskey or scotch.
 Then, choose the depth of flavour from easy, light and mellow, luxuriously medium-bodied or full-bodied and complex.

 8. The Cooperage

 Located along Hong Kong Street’s row of watering holes is The Cooperage, a recently opened bar that serves a full-fledged dinner alongside its concise whiskey menu of over 2oo, mostly from Scotland, and featuring names such as Glengoyne, Inchmurrin, Singleton of Dufftown and Glenfiddich.
 Whisky tasting flights are available, with vertical ones across a single brand.
 Those with finer taste buds have to try The 100 Years of Dalmore whiskey flight: A trinity of 40-year-old, 35-year-old, and 25-year-old whiskeys.
 Heaven in a glass.